-This item is used to Enable or to Disable the CPU level 1 cache.
-When the cache is set at Disable, it is much slower, so the default setting for this item is Enable.
+This item is used to enable or to disable the CPU level 1 cache.
+When the cache is set to Disabled it is much slower, so the default setting for this item is Enabled since it will speed up memory access.
 Some old and very poorly written programs will make the computer malfunction or crash if the system speed is too high.
-In that case, you should Disable this feature.
+In this case, you should disable this feature.
+The default setting is Enabled.